Hall Orchard Lane, Frisby on the Wreake, Melton Mowbray, Leicestershire LE14 2NH

-A good understanding of multiplication facts is crucial to the more difficult mathematical concepts.
-It would be a great help to me if you could support your child in learning these at home.
-Although I teach this as part of the Numeracy Hour it is impossible for me to teach it every day.
+A good understanding of the multiplication facts is crucial to the more difficult mathematical concepts.
+It would be a great help to us if you could support your child in learning these at home.
+Although we teach this as part of our maths lessons it is impossible for us to teach it every day.
 It is this daily practice that I am certain, many of the children benefit from.
-To help you, the Multiplication Facts can be found in the centre of your child’s Homework Diary.
-I have also identified that several of the class are finding telling the time and time related problems difficult.
-Regular support with this at home will develop all pupils understanding of this.
+Furthermore, please encourage your child to write numbers up to 10 million in both figures and words as some are finding this particularly tricky.

 Clothing should be clearly labelled and easily identified.

-The three basic rules of my classroom are:
+The three basic rules of our classroom are:

 These are expected to be followed by all pupils throughout the day.
 All other classroom expectations and procedures stem from these three important ideas.

-I believe each child should take responsibility for his or her own behaviour.
+We believe each child should take responsibility for his or her own behaviour.
 By Year 6 they should not be offering excuses and blaming others.
-Therefore the children will be made aware of the class rules and expectations from day one.
+Therefore, the children will be made aware of the class rules and expectations from day one.
 Any child that chooses to break these rules will receive sanctions as set out in the school behaviour policy.